 It also has to be at least 40% alcohol by volume.
 This is a key rule.

-The Scotch Whisky Association looks after over 90 member companies.
-These range from big global brands to small family businesses.
-They make sure the rules are followed in five main areas: Campbeltown, Highland, Islay, Lowland, and Speyside.
+The Scotch Whisky Association oversees over 90 member companies, ranging from big global brands to small family businesses.
+It ensures adherence to the rules in five main areas: Campbeltown, Highland, Islay, Lowland, and Speyside.

-Each area has its own special touch in making whisky.
+Each area has its special touch when making whisky.
 This comes from the local water and how they make it.

 Export rules are also very strict.
-Single Malt Scotch can only be sold in bottles ready for retail.
-This has helped scotch whisky sales a lot.
+Single-malt Scotch can only come in bottles ready for retail, which has significantly boosted Scotch whisky sales.

 In 2022, exports reached a record GBP6.2 billion.
 That’s 53 bottles going out every second to 180 markets.
 A recent sale of Macallan 1926 single malt for GBP2.1 million in 2023 shows the value of these rules.

-For those who invest or collect, these rules mean they need to keep good records.
-Cask owners must check the contents, where it was stored, and who owned it.
+These rules mean that those who invest or collect need to keep good records.
+Cask owners must verify the contents, the storage location, and the ownership history.
 Buyers from abroad need a Scottish duty representative to deal with local rules.

-The Scotch Whisky Association helps with labeling and marketing.
-This keeps the spirit’s high reputation.
+The Scotch Whisky Association helps with labeling and marketing to keep the spirit’s high reputation.